How to Apply for Co-Sponsorship

-- In the List of References section graduate student applicants must supply at least one reference, who will need to submit a letter of support.
+- List of References section: Faculty and Postdoctoral applicants DO NOT need to supply any references.
+Graduate student applicants must supply one reference who will need to submit a letter of support.
 Graduate student applicants will enter their recommender's name and email address in the portal.
-Under "This Reference Is," please select "other."
-Recommenders will automatically be sent a request for a letter of support upon submission of your application.
-Faculty and Postdoctoral applicants DO NOT need to supply any references.
+Under "This Reference Is," please select "Other."
+Recommenders will automatically be sent a request for the letter of support upon submission of your application.

-- Under Application Documents, please upload two separate pdfs, one under Cover Letter and the other under Additional Materials.
+- Application Documents section: Please upload two separate pdfs, one under Cover Letter and the other under Additional Materials.
 These two pdfs should include the following materials:

 - Cover Letter (2 page maximum): Please provide a cover letter that contains a list of event conveners, a description of the event or program, the anticipated size of audience/participants, and an assessment of the event's impact on the humanities.
 The cover letter should also include the date/s of the program, a list of speakers and their bios, if applicable, and any other relevant information.

 - Additional Materials (1 page maximum): Please provide a complete breakdown of your proposed budget, including the amount of funding requested from the Kaplan Institute as well as other confirmed/projected funds from other departments/programs.
 Please note: the Kaplan Institute for the Humanities will ordinarily contribute a maximum of 25% of any program or event's total budget.